If you observe all the lasers in the market today, you’d notice that they have a variety of colors.

 Although the colors are different, all laser pointers use stimulated emission to produce light.

-As stated above, the difference between red, orange, yellow, green and blue lasers lies mainly on their wavelength or their source type.
+As stated above, the difference between green vs red laser vs other color lasers lies mainly on their wavelengths or their source types.

 The following table explains the difference between several color laser pointers.

 |Red Laser||A battery-powered laser diode, or diode-pumped solid-state laser||Up to 680nm|

 |Orange Laser||Diode-pumped solid-state laser, with complex lasing lines of ND:YVO4, 1064 nm, and 1342nm||593.5nm|

 |Blue Laser||Diode-pumped solid-state frequency-doubled laser or Blu-ray||360 – 480nm|

 You can also determine the color and wavelength by the type of energy source your laser pointer uses.
 Take a look at the following table: